hefloryd/mtb-example-uphy/README.md

 The application implements a basic I/O device connecting inputs and outputs to the EVK buttons and LEDs.

-Profinet GSDML and EtherNet/IP EDS files for integration in an engineering tool are found in the `generated/` folder.
+Profinet GSDML, EtherNet/IP EDS and CC-Link CSP+ files for integration in an engineering tool are found in the `generated/` folder.

 Start communication using 'up_start' command.